Yaroslav1918/Ecommerce-API-public/README.md

 - Clone the project `git clone https://github.com/Yaroslav1918/Ecommerce-API`;
 - Create your `.env` file using `.env.example` file as an exaple and fill it with your credentials;
 - Use `npm install` to install all dependencies and necessary packages;
-- Run the server using `npm run sever`.
+- Run the server using `npm run start`.

 ## ER Diagram